Amber Portwood Is Reportedly Sharing Hidden Messages To Andrew Glennon On Instagram

 One of Amber’s most recent posts was a series of cute selfies with her daughter where they hammed it up for the camera.
 The Teen Mom star noted in the caption that she was missing her son, James, who remains with Glennon since her arrest.

-Amber has shared much of her personal life on social media in the past several years, and fans believed she had finally found peace with Andrew Glennon.
-The couple met when Portwood appeared on the WEtv series Marriage Boot Camp, where she was attempting to work things out with then-fiance Matt Baier.
+Amber has shared much of her personal life on social media over the past several years, and fans believed she had finally found peace with Andrew Glennon.
+The couple met when Portwood appeared on the WEtv series Marriage Boot Camp, where she was attempting to work things out with then-fiancé, Matt Baier.

-Portwood and Glennon were only together for several months when they found they were pregnant with their first child.
-On social media, the couple appeared to put on a united front, with Amber calling Andrew her “hubby” leading to speculation the two had secretly tied the knot, a rumor that was never confirmed by the twosome.
+Portwood and Glennon had only been together for several months when they found they were pregnant with their first child.
+On social media, the couple appeared to put on a united front, with Amber calling Andrew her “hubby” leading to speculation the two had secretly tied the knot, a rumor that was never confirmed.

 Teen Mom and its subsequent spinoff shows air on MTV.